 - Cover coughs and sneezes with your elbow; dispose of tissues appropriately

 - Stay home as much as possible

 - Practice social distancing (keep 2m distance from others)

 What the City is doing:

 - Monitoring the situation closely with IH, EMBC, and other provincial health experts

 - Placing updated signage on handwashing and health hygiene/prevention information at City staff and public facilities

-- Activating the City of Kamloops Pandemic Plan
+- Following the City of Kamloops Pandemic Plan

 - Bylaw Services: Bylaw Officers are assisting provincial health authorities to encourage compliance with the Provincial Health Officer’s orders to minimize community spread of COVID-19, however, health officers continue to take the lead in enforcing these orders.
 Bylaw Officers are providing education and information to businesses and residents who may be in contravention of the Public Health Orders, and providing reports of ongoing non-compliance to Interior Health.